chikuang/gtDesign/README.md

 | D_s-opt   | 1, 16, 61      | 0.131, 0.628, 0.241 |
 | c-opt     | 1, 56, 57      | 0.521, 0.18, 0.299  |

-Support points and weights for approximate optimal designs.
+Support points and weights for approximate optimal designs for the Huang (2020) group testing model with q = 0 on the design space {1, …, 61}.

 ## References